Efficient Offline Reinforcement Learning: First Imitate, then Improve: Pretraining Off-Policy Reinforcement Learning Algorithms in Practice

 Additionally, by pre-training on sampled returns with a symmetric error, the critic is equally likely to under- or over-estimate the values of out-of-distribution actions when optimizing the policy after pre-training, even in the deterministic case where the returns are exact.
 This overestimation can lead to policy collapse as discussed in Section~\ref{sec:relatedwork}.
 Therefore it can be helpful to add some value regularization $\mathcal{R}(Q(s,a))$ during pre-training, such as that introduced in CQL \citep{kumar_conservative_2020} to effectively lower-bound the $Q$ function.
-We will see in Section \ref{sec:adroit} that including some value regularization can be beneficial when the offline data is limited.
+We find in our experiments that including some value regularization can be beneficial when the offline data is limited.
 This is reflected in Algorithm \ref{alg:hardRL}.